 Study Abroad Experiences

 Health insurance is required for all students attending Marywood University.
 The University's Student Health Benefit Plan provides comprehensive health coverage to University undergraduate, graduate, and international students (spouses and children are not included).
-The cost for a complete year’s coverage beginning on August, 2015 is $1,670 for all students.
-(For students beginning in January, 2016, the charge for coverage from January through August will be $1,077).
+The cost for a complete year’s coverage beginning on August, 2015 is $1,768 for all students.
+(For students beginning in January, 2016, the charge for coverage from January through August will be $1,148).
 This charge will be added to your tuition and fees invoice from Marywood.
-If you have coverage through a government or sponsoring entity, please bring proof of your insurance showing coverage for at least $250,000 and medical evacuation, to the International Affairs Office, Liberal Arts Center, Room 220
+If you have other coverage, including coverage from your government sponsorship or choose to purchase other insurance, please refer to Marywood's Student Health Services website for directions on how to waive (opt) out of this insurance.
+REMEMBER to waive out within the allotted period of time, until September 15, 2015, or the charge for this insurance will remain on your bill for payment.
+If you have any questions regarding insurance, please contact the International Affairs Office or Marywood's Student Health Services department.

 Student Health Services

 Any student who chooses to use the Student Health Services office must have a Health History and Physical form on file before non-emergency services will be provided.
 All International students and residents are required to complete and submit the form.